Be Their Voice

 If you see any of the above signs or observe unusual or suspicious behavior involving an animal, contact our state approved investigators at 312-645-8090 or email firstname.lastname@example.org.

-The dispatcher on duty will respond to your message in as timely a manner as possible, and upon talking to you, he or she will decide on the best course of action for moving forward with the investigation.
+We will respond to your message as timely as possible, and after talking with you, we will decide on the best course of action for moving forward with the investigation.
 Requests for anonymity will be respected to the best of our abilities.
-When leaving a message, please be sure to leave your name, contact info (including a phone number and email address), the best time(s) for the dispatcher to contact you, and a brief, but detailed, description of the situation that you’re calling about.
+When leaving a message, please be sure to leave your name, contact info (including a phone number and email address), the best time(s) for the dispatcher to contact you, and a brief, but detailed, description of the situation that you are calling about.

-- An large number of pit bull-type dogs being kept in one location, especially multiple dogs who are chained and seem unsocialized
+- A large number of pit bull-type dogs being kept in one location, especially multiple dogs who are chained and seem unsocialized

 - Dogs with multiple scars on their faces and legs